 A cadastral plan is simply a description in pictorial form that is intended to describe what happened on the ground at the time boundaries of estates and interests in land were created.
 Historically, that plan would sometimes be created from a purely verbal description (for example "..then from the bank of the creek along the fence tothe road....") but generally in Tasmania a cadastral plan supporting the description of the location and extent of interests included in the Torrens register has been derived from a field survey by a registered land surveyor where corner marks were actually placed.

 At common law, where interests in land are described by reference to a cadastral plan it is treated as though it is actually part of the description and so the plan and the information in it has legal effect i.e. it is a legal document.
-However, as noted previously a plan is not necessarily definitive as to the on-ground location of cadastral boundaries.
+However, as noted previously a plan is not by itself definitive as to the on-ground location of cadastral boundaries.

 Traditionally,